Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Low-Complexity Acoustic Scene Classification

 \subsection{Baseline system results}

 The baseline system for the task implements a convolutional neural network (CNN) based approach, similar to the DCASE 2019 Task 1 baseline \cite{mesaros_2019_DCASE}.
 It uses 40 log mel-band energies, calculated with an analysis frame of 40 ms and 50\% hop size, to create an input shape of $40\times500$ for each 10 second audio file.
 The neural network consists of two CNN layers and one fully connected layer, followed by the softmax output layer.
 Learning is performed for 200 epochs with a batch size of 16, using Adam optimizer and a learning rate of 0.001.
 Model selection and performance calculation are done similar to the Subtask A system.
 The model size of the system is 450 KB.
 For comparison, Table \ref{tab:model-size} presents the model size of the baseline system from Subtask A, together with the performance of both systems on Subtask B.

-According to the class-wise results presented in Table \ref{tab:subtaskB-baseline}, the transportation class has the highest accuracy as a high-level class, while indoor is the most difficult to classify.
-However, as can be seen in Table \ref{tab:model-size}, the average accuracy of this low-complexity system is not much lower than the accuracy of the baseline from Subtask A on the same problem.